kleinalex-01/PORTFOLIO-family-life-pwa-spa/README.md

 # Log 1 (25.06.04)

 Project set up is complete.
 So far, the main Routing is done.
 Created and added .favicon files in 4 different sizes.

+# Log 2 (26.06.04)

+Done set up routing with Layout and conditionally rendering a Log-in page whether the user is logged in or not.
+Layout only shows when user is logged in.